Marfeel/MarfeelTestDrive/EXAM.md

 It requires the least amount of code and it works as good as every other method.

-* Explain the difference between position static, relative, absolute and fixed
+* Explain the difference between position static, relative, absolute and fixed static- this is the default and it's positioned to place where it would go normally without defining position relative- element is moved relative to where it would have landed if it just had the default static positioning absolute- it's positioned in relation to the first parent element it has that doesn't have position: static fixed- element will stay fixed at the same place on screen even after scrolling

 * What are data SRCs?
 When would you use them?